umasii/ips-disassembler/README.md

 The resulting disassemblies are placed in `output`.
 Functions are found in `functions.json`, a linear sweep in `scan.json`, and the main function in `main.json`.

-Lastly, all opcode ranges not found by recursive traversal can be seen in `unscanned.json`, and branches can be found in `branches.json`, where the `branch.name` field corresponds to the branch pointer.
+Lastly, branches can be found in `branches.json`.